• Skip to primary navigation

 – a kadhai, or wok, preferably non-stick or aluminum

-When it comes to cooking simple Indian food, like this Jeera Alu, you would only need to be familiar with a few spices and the flavours that go with them.
+When it comes to cooking simple Indian food, like this Jeera Aloo, you only need to be familiar with a few spices and the flavours that go with them.
 As a self-starter, it’s very easy to lose yourself in the wide selection of spices.
 True, they may seem intimidating at first, but then as you go along and acquaint yourself with the robust flavours they have to offer, you can’t help but get excited at the prospect of shopping and stocking your spice racks with some of your favourites.

-As a first in this series, I thought I’d start with this recipe of Jeera Alu which is so simple, yet so flavourful, that would help you identify its distinct taste and aroma.
+As a first in this series, I thought I’d start with this recipe of Jeera Aloo which is so simple, yet so flavourful, that would help you identify its distinct taste and aroma.
 Most Indian cooking would begin with a tempering, simply put, it’s just a process where spices like cumin or mustard seeds are added to hot oil and allowed to sizzle.
 Doing so adds plenty of flavour to the oil, which then helps in penetrating through the dish during the cooking process.
-Tempering, or tadka, is also a common way of adding a burst of flavour to a subtly spiced dal.
+Tempering, or tadka, is also a common way of adding a burst of flavour to a subtly spiced Dal.

-The one thing I like about this Jeera Alu recipe is how the cumin dominates in taste.
+The one thing I like about this Jeera Aloo recipe is how the cumin dominates in taste.
 Another reason for adding it to the menu today is to allow you to experiment and play around with some of the flavours you already love, or some that you wish to try.
 Potatoes are a wonderful vegetable to use when you need to experiment with a certain spice.
 Since they lack a strong flavour themselves and carry out others with ease, I’d suggest you use not more than a combination of 2-3 spices, to begin with.
 This would help you identify the flavours and also enable you to decide whether or not you like the mingling of them together.

-JEERA ALU (POTATOES FRIED WITH CUMIN)
+JEERA ALOO (POTATOES FRIED WITH CUMIN)

 Ingredients

-• 2 tbsp light cooking oil
+- 2 tbsp light cooking oil

-• 1 tbsp cumin seeds
+- 1 tbsp cumin seeds

-• 2-3 potatoes cut into cubes
+- 2-3 potatoes cut into cubes

-• 1/2 tsp red chilli powder
+- 1/2 tsp red chilli powder

-• 1/4 tsp turmeric powder
+- 1/4 tsp turmeric powder

-• salt to taste
+- salt to taste

 Instructions

-• Heat oil in a large non-stick pan and saute cumin seeds till they begin to sizzle.
+- Heat oil in a large non-stick pan and saute cumin seeds till they begin to sizzle.
 Add potatoes and stir-fry for 10-15 minutes on medium-high heat till potatoes start to soften.

-• Sprinkle red chilli powder, turmeric, and salt, and mix well to combine.
+- Sprinkle red chilli powder, turmeric, and salt, and mix well to combine.
 Cook covered for a few minutes till potatoes are completely cooked through.

-• Decrease the amount of cumin seeds in half, substituting the other half denomination with coriander seeds.
+- Decrease the amount of cumin seeds in half, substituting the other half denomination with coriander seeds.
 Sprinkle a pinch of dried fenugreek leaves a few minutes before the potatoes are done.

-• Add a small onion, finely diced, before adding the spices.
+- Add a small onion, finely diced, before adding the spices.
 Follow the remaining method and add a chopped tomato towards the end of the cooking process.
 Let it cook covered till tomatoes soften and pulp.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat